nervosnetwork/rfcs/rfcs/0000-arbitrary-multisig/0000-arbitrary-multisig.md

 S ++ R ++ M ++ N ++ (UNLOCKING_SLOT ...)
 ```

 An unlocking configuration uses the same `S`, `R`, `M`, `N` value as the corresponding multisig configuration.
-The unlocking configration uses `UNLOCKING_SLOT`s to provide exactly `M` valid signatures for the multisig validation flow to verify.
+The unlocking configuration uses `UNLOCKING_SLOT`s to provide exactly `M` valid signatures for the multisig validation flow to verify.
 In addition, the first `R` `UNLOCKING_SLOT`s must each have a signature attached.

 Note it is possible to derive the matching `multisig configuration` from an `unlocking configuration`.
 As we shall see later in the multisig validation workflow, this is also leveraged by arbitrary multisig validation flow.